 Hotels and restaurants can decompress the stress of everyday life for their guests and staff, whilst commanding higher rates of return on rooms with nature connections.
 Guests are willing to pay 23% more for rooms with views of Biophilic elements.

 Schools can increase focus and concentration in students and staff whilst reducing the impacts of cognitive fatigue, stress and ADHD.
 This can improve the schools performance and staff and student retention.

-Post-operative recovery times decreased by 8.5%, reduced pain medication by 22%
+Post-operative recovery times decreased by 8.5%, and reduced pain medication by 22%.

-The presence of vegetation & landscaping has been found to increase average rental rates on retail spaces with customers indicating they were willing to pay 8-12 % more for goods and services.
+The presence of vegetation and landscaping has been found to increase average rental rates on retail spaces with customers indicating they were willing to pay 8-12 % more for goods and services.

-Home spaces can become more calming & restorative, with 7-8 % less crime attributed to areas with access to nature, and can command an increase of 4-5% in property price.
+Home spaces can become more calming and restorative, with 7-8 % less crime attributed to areas with access to nature, and can command an increase of 4-5% in property price.

 4. How did Biophilic design begin?

 The American biologist Edward O Wilson in the 1980’s, first popularised the term when he observed how increasing rates of urbanisation were leading to a disconnection with the natural world.
 With high rates of migration to urban settings in the developed world and soaring rates in developing countries – Biophilia is of ever increasing importance to our health and well-being in the built environment.